Yes I Can (TV programme)

 Yes I Can is a 4-part documentary series created for Setanta Sports. by beActive Media, with support from the Broadcasting Authority of Ireland.
 It features four people overcoming various disabilities and attempting an extreme sport.
-The contestants are given the chance to participate in radical experiences, from car racing to waterskiing, and encourage other people not to let any disability stop them from living life to the full.
-It is scheduled to air for four consecutive Mondays in November 2011 on Setanta Sports.
+The featured participants are given the chance to engage in radical experiences, from car racing to waterskiing, and encourage other people not to let any disability stop them from living life to the full.
+It aired for four consecutive Mondays in November 2011 on Setanta Sports.

 Episodes

 Each episode opens with an introduction by Mark Pollock to his story and the participant's story.
 The first half of each episode introduces the participant while the second half follows them as they attempt their challenge and strive to achieve their goals.

 Episode 1

 Emma Levey has struggled with her confidence for a long time.
 She has spent most of her life in a wheelchair due to her spina bifida, and since the passing of her parents she has had to adapt to living on her own.
 Her sister, Kate, and cousins Liz and Amanda talk us through the obstacles Emma has overcome in her life so far and their hopes for what she can gain from this experience.
 Emma had decided to attempt the Zip-line and Fan drop for her Challenge and if this is a success, it could mark the beginning of a new chapter in her life.